A Short Hot day : Riel House to St. Norbert

 This lovely couple walked with us through the University of Manitoba campus, sharing interesting tidbits of local history, as well as stories and tips about the Crow Wing Trail and other trails we'll encounter along the way.
 They had an in depth knowledge of the circuitous route of the Trans Canada Trail, which is unusual in our experience.
 They also shared stories of local spots to go birding, and told us that climate change has recently brought nesting Bald Eagles, Northern Cardinals, and House Finches to southern Manitoba, which used to be extremely rare.
 Chatting with these lovely people really made our morning!

-On the far side of the university campus, just past the building where canola oil was first discovered, we again wove through a quiet neighborhood of custom designed homes on deep, treed and landscaped properties.
+On the far side of the university campus, just past the building where canola oil was first discovered, we again wove through a quiet neighbourhood of custom designed homes on deep, treed and landscaped properties.
 A short walk down sidewalks brought us to Kings Park, a 37.4 ha park along the banks of the Red River.

 We skirted the edges of this beautiful park, following a band of natural vegetation next to the river.
 As we walked the shady footpath we heard the familiar songs of Red-eyed and Warbling Vireos, watched White-breasted Nuthatches climbing tree trunks, listened to the drumming of a Hairy Woodpecker, admired the brilliant plumage of an Indigo Bunting, and searched flocks of Red-winged Blackbirds to see if there were any Yellow-headed Blackbirds among them (sadly there were not).